eEcoLiDAR/miscellaneous/utils/README.md

 /home/eecolidar/.config/rclone/rclone.conf
 ```

-Suppose we have the existing configuration file we want to use at `/home/eecolidar/example_config.conf`.
 We can inspect its content by:
 ```bash
 cat /home/eecolidar/example_config.conf
 ```

-Its content will be displayed on the screen, e.g.:
+The content will be displayed on the screen, e.g.:
 ```
 [eecolidar_new]
 type = webdav